 The Conservation PLOTS Guide is made up of 44 detailed map sheets.
-On the back cover of this guide is an index of detailed map sheets.
-To use this guide, locate the general area in the state on the index and then turn to the corresponding map sheet on the inside of the guide; each map sheet is numbered on the top and bottom of each sheet as well as the index.
+On the back cover of this guide is an index to the detailed map sheets.
+To use this guide, locate the general area in the state on the index and then turn to the corresponding map sheet on the inside of the guide; each map sheet is numbered on the top and bottom of each sheet, as well as the index.

 The detailed maps show PLOTS and other public lands such as WMAs, WPAs, state school lands, national wildlife refuges, national grasslands and many more.

 Legal descriptions are based on a system that uses a grid with two sides, township and range.
 An individual township is a square tract of land with sides of 6 miles each, and containing 36 sections of land, each section is 1 mile square and contains 640 acres.

 Every legal description has a township, range and section.
 To determine where a tract of land is located on a map sheet, first find the township number located on the right or left side of the map.
 Then find the range number located on the top or bottom of the map.
 Next, find the point where the township number and range numbers intersect on the map; this should be in the center of the township and will contain 36 square sections.
 Now locate the section number within the township.